pelithne/sre-agent-hackathon/exercises/part1-setup.md

   --resource-group $RESOURCE_GROUP \
   --name $ACR_NAME \
   --sku Basic

+# Persist the ACR name for later use
+set_workshop_var "ACR_NAME" "$ACR_NAME"
 ```

 > **Note:** This ACR will use managed identity authentication.
-Admin credentials are not needed since the Container App will authenticate using its managed identity (configured in Step 7).
+Admin credentials are not needed since the Container App will authenticate using its managed identity (configured in Step 8).

 ---